artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Results for SpiralProfiler - Nuke 13.2v9 - classic render mode](/wiki/assets/charts-72dpi/SpiralProfiler_Nuke13-2.png)

-As an organisational tool, Stamps add compute overhead when compared to Dots and NoOps, they create larger Nukescripts, and as seen in the next screenshot, break concatenation.
+As an organisational tool, Stamps add compute overhead when compared to Dots and NoOps, they create larger nukescripts, and as seen in the next screenshot, break concatenation.

 ![Stamps break concatenation](/wiki/assets/Screenshot_SpiralProfiler_StampsBreakConcatenation.gif)